Sharing child-related expenses after divorce requires structure and clarity. Without it, even routine costs can turn into ongoing conflict.

 • Consistent systems create predictability

-• Flexibility allows for changing circumstances
+• Flexibility allows adjustments as circumstances change

 📚 Education & Development